hipe/tmx/doc/018-installing-and-deploying-python.md

 ## `vim` plugin: `coc.nvim`

-To get autocomplete, we chose this plugin as a workaround for whataver plugin we used to use (we don't remember).
+To get autocomplete, we chose this plugin as a workaround for whatever plugin we used to use (we don't remember).
 This one requires node:

 ```bash